vazperale/technical-test-inditex/README.md

 - **vitest.config.js**: Specific configuration file for Vitest.
 Here you can customize options for unit tests, such as the test environment and the inclusion of test files.

-## Summary of what is the app and  how works